Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Whether it’s compressing JavaScript, minimizing CSS, or compressing images.

-Google’s PageSpeed Insights tool will also give you estimates on time savings for each activity.
+Google’s PageSpeed Insights tool will also estimate time savings for each activity.

 Having a secure website is another ranking signal search engines use.

-If your HTTPS isn’t set up, then Google may see your website as less trustworthy and send fewer users to your site.
+If your HTTPS isn’t set up, Google may see your website as less trustworthy and send fewer users.

 R5F9vtSz 5ZB85a L7Q1FAg5cgnSuzLaUv AVL9aMgTqxH5m4w4A5VqBB32ROkpU6SXi8IdxHe3b 9WYrFprbOnLrk8oozhqbVCLdNQ